 - Get started

-A sample of courses required for the B.S in Behavioural Sciences is presented below.
+The Bachelor of Science in Psychology allows students to acquire a specialized knowledge base about behaviors while at the same time developing attitudes and motivations, consistent with sciences of psychology.
+A sample of courses required for the B.S in Psychology is presented below.
 A total of 128 credit hours are required for successful completion of this programme.

 Tuition and payment information

 A study of human growth and development, from conception through late adulthood.
 This course explores growth and development in the following areas: physical, social, intellectual, psychological and moral.
 It takes the life-span approach, looking at developmental changes throughout the life of the individual.
 Emphasis is placed on the theoretical bases upon which the study of human beings is founded, and on the impact of both biological inheritance and environment on human growth and development.

 An introduction to the major theoretical models and concepts for counseling and psychotherapy.
 Concepts such as the philosophical assumptions, the therapeutic process, and the client/therapist relationship are discussed.

 A study of the multiple aspects of sexuality within a framework of Christian values.